-In order to be a healthy, happy place to work, and a sustainable business in our 24/7 connected world, making sure your staff are managing their relationships with their smartphones and other devices is imperative.
+In order to be a healthy, happy place to work, and a sustainable business in our 24/7 connected world, making sure your staff are digitally well is imperative.

 These days digital technology is a necessary fabric of most people’s lives.
 Rarely out of arm’s reach, our smartphones in particular are capable of more than we ever thought possible.